zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 * **homePageRelativeUrl**

-    Specifies the relative path to the homepage of your service.
+    This parameter specifies the relative path to the homepage of your service.
 The path should start with `/`.
     If your service has no homepage, omit this parameter.

     **Examples:**